FlavioHys/Portfolio---Python/README.md

-Hello, This repository is to showcase python projects.
+Hello, This repository is to showcase a calculator API.
-All the projects are simply to demonstrate my knowledge and understanding of python, and its libraries.
+I'll be updating regularly to add more functionality to the backend and the front end.